 For example, think of a time when you asked someone what would be a simple “yes or no” question, and rather they provided a long-winded response.
 Although detailed, it still didn’t answer the question.
 This is the responder’s “System 1” at work.
 And the fact that the original asker accepted the responder’s answer is also the asker’s “System 1”.

-Imagine how the conversation might be different if both the asker and the responder’s “System 2” were activated…
+Imagine how the conversation might differ if both the asker and the responder’s “System 2” were activated…

 4. The Anchoring Effect

 Project managers will occasionally play the role of “negotiator”, particularly when performing make-buy analyses or procuring vendors or contractors for a project.
-The Anchoring Effect, by definition, is considering the particular value for an unknown quantity before estimating that quantity.
+The Anchoring Effect, by definition, considers the particular value of an unknown quantity before estimating that quantity.

-The most common example of where the anchoring effect is present is in real estate.
-If you are looking at a house or property to purchase, you are influenced by the asking price.
-The higher the listing price, the more valuable the property appears.
+The most common example of the anchoring effect in real estate is when you are looking at a house or property to purchase.
+The asking price influences you, and the higher the listing price, the more valuable the property appears.

-Now let’s consider an example in the world of project management.
-Let’s say you wanted to ask a number of contractors or vendors to submit bids to work on your construction project.
-So, you put out the Request for Proposal (RFP) memo to a handful of suppliers (or, contractors and vendors) that your organization has worked with before, or to a specific community.
+Now, let’s consider an example in the world of project management.
+Let’s say you wanted to ask several contractors or vendors to submit bids for your construction project.
+You put out the Request for Proposal (RFP) memo to a handful of suppliers (or, contractors and vendors) that your organization has worked with before, or to a specific community.
 Some organizations put a budgetary range in their RFPs.
-However, by putting any number of monetary range in an RFP, you are instilling the anchoring effect before you receive any proposals.
+However, by doing this, you are instilling the anchoring effect before you receive any proposals.

-When considering a specific number in an estimation or negotiation problem or situation, this creates the anchoring effect before you receive any bids.
+Considering a specific number in an estimation, negotiation problem, or situation creates the anchoring effect before you receive any bids.

 And, yes, you guessed it.
 Succumbing to the anchoring effect is yet another reaction of “System 1”.